bnaucler/gambot/README.md

 * Refactor (go & js) and divide in multiple source files
 * Better looking popups
 * Implement skey on gphandler
-* Max player name length
 * Alternate top 5 with APPG instead of total points
+* Improved player name validation

 ## License
 MIT (do whatever you want)